davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- NSF funds an RFE grant to study prompt engineering education.
+Thank you, US taxpayers!
 - NSF funds an OAC Core grant to develop cyberinfrastructure for multi-modal/multi-stream deep learning models.
 Thank you, US taxpayers!
 - One paper accepted to **ICSE'26**: An empirical study of "unit proofing" for formal memory safety guarantees.
 Congrats to Paschal and the team!
 - Paschal and Dharun are named winners in the 2025 Qualcomm Innovation Fellowship competition.
 Congratulations!